Clear Vision with Scleral Lenses

 Scleral lenses are larger diameter gas permeable (GP) lenses.
 Rather than only covering a portion of your cornea, like traditional lenses, scleral lenses cover the entire corneal surface, resting on the white of your eye.
 Their larger size helps to reduce irritation and they are less likely to accidentally dislodge from your eye.

-Learn more about scleral lenses and how they may benefit your eyes at Bella Vision.
+Book an appointment to learn more about scleral lenses and how they may benefit your eyes from our eye doctors at Bella Vision in Spartanburg.

 Are You a Good Candidate